krzyspmac/decima_website/decima/content/docs/info/privacy.md

 ## Service Providers

-*The application* does not have a network component and as such does not use any service providers.
+*The application* uses Firebase for crash reporting and usage statistics.

 ## In-app-purchases

-*The application* offers in-app purchases to unlock certain functionalities.
-In the process no user data is being collected.
-Quality of service is being solely provided by the operating system/AppStore.
-No external network component is being utilised.
+*The application* does not offer in-app purchases.
+The application is free.

 ## Guarantee